binnes/esp8266Workshop/docs/part4/JUPYTER.md

 client = Cloudant(u, p, account=a, connect=True, auto_renew=True)
 ```

-then open the training database and get the number of documents available in the database
+- then open the training database and get the number of documents available in the database.
+When you run this cell you should see the number of documents in the training database output below the cell

 ```python
 eventstore = 'training'